mdklatt/serial-python/doc/tutorial.md

                 self._buffer["date"] = month
             return

-        def _flush(self, record):
+        def _uflow(self, record):
             """ Complete any buffering operations.

-            This is called when input has been exhausted.
-The base class version does nothing, but derived classes can override it to finalize any output as necessary.
+            This is called after input has been exhausted.
+The base class version does nothing, but derived classes can override it to queue any remaining output records.

             """
             # No more records are coming, so finish the current month.
             if self._buffer:
                 self._output.append(self._buffer)
+                self._buffer = None
             return

         ...